aztek/syngen/README.md

 syngen is using bigloo, see http://www-sop.inria.fr/indes/fp/Bigloo/

-To install, type `make all && make install'
+To install, type `make all && make install`